kg4zow/remarkable.jms1.info/src/introduction.md

 * [`remarkable.guide`](https://remarkable.guide/) is run by some of the same people who maintain [Toltec](https://toltec-dev.org/), which is "a community-maintained repository of free software for the reMarkable tablet".
 These guys do a LOT more low-level hacking on the tablets than I do, including modifying or replacing the software entirely.
 (I would probably do the same thing if I had more time, but `$DAYJOB` keeps me pretty busy - I'm actually kinda surprised that I have the time and energy to update this page right now.)

-    This site has been around longer than this site.
+    The `remarkable.guide` site has been around longer than my site (the one you're reading right now).
 Most of the pages there seem to be quick little "what to do" articles, which is cool if you just want to "do the thing" and aren't interested in *why* you need to do it, or in what's actually happening under the covers.

     I've always been more curious and want to understand things in more detail, so I tend to write longer, more detailed pages - especially because I *use* this site myself.
 I can't remember every little detail about everything I'm interested in, which is why I write it all down - so I can refer back to it later.
-(The [`jms1.info`](https://jms1.info/) site is the same idea, but not focused on reMarkable tablets.)
+(The [`jms1.info`](https://jms1.info/) site is the same idea, but not focused on reMarkable tablets.
+And it also suffers from the same "not enough time" problem.)

 * [`remarkablewiki.com`](https://remarkablewiki.com/) &#x274C; **not working** - When I first got my first tablet, this site had a similar collection of articles.
 The site has since been taken down, the current page is a generic "this web site is not available" page from a web hosting company in Germany.
 The domain's registration information was last updated on 2023-11-10.